 Pregnancy is an exciting time for women, but it can also be a time filled with anxiety and worry.
 Being as healthy as possible during pregnancy will allow you to grow a healthy baby.
 Here's some information to help you on your journey.

 Our prenatal classes cover a variety of topics from pregnancy and birth to newborn care.
-These classes can be completed online or in a group setting led by a public health nurse.
+These classes can be completed online.
 Topics include:

 Register for a prenatal class: